sketch-hq/layers-as-tile-pattern-sketchplugin/README.md

 ## Usage

-### To fill a shape with selected layers
+### Fill a shape with selected layers

-- Select the layers you want to use as a tile pattern.
+1. Select the layers you want to use as a tile pattern
-- Go to _Plugins > Layers as Tile Pattern > Fill Shape with Selected Layers_
+1. Go to _Plugins_ › _Layers as Tile Pattern_ › _Fill Shape with Selected Layers_
-- Select the shape you want to fill.
+1. Select the shape you want to fill

 The tile pattern layers are converted to a symbol, named in the format of `Patterns/Pattern n` and the shape is filled with tiled symbol instances.

-### To fill a shape with a symbol
+### Fill a shape with a symbol

-- Select the shape you want to fill
+1. Select the shape you want to fill
-- Go to _Plugins > Layers as Tile Pattern > Fill Selected Shape with Symbol_
+1. Go to _Plugins_ › _Layers as Tile Pattern_ › _Fill Selected Shape with Symbol_
-- Select the symbol you want to use as a tile pattern.
+1. Select the symbol you want to use as a tile pattern.
 Symbols starting with `Patterns/` will appear first.